basementuniverse/asobi/server/README.md

    * - the maximum number of players have joined
    * - the minimum number of players have joined (if the time limit has been reached) *
+   * Set this to a number to force all games to use this join time limit (it will
+   * not be configurable per game)
+   *
-   * Set this to null to disable the join time limit */
+   * Set this to null to force-disable the join time limit (it will not be
+   * configurable per game, and all games will not have a join time limit) *
+   * Alternatively, set this to an object like:
+   *
+   * ```
+   * {
+   *   "default": number, // the default time limit in seconds
+   *   "min": number | null, // the minimum time limit in seconds
+   *   "max": number | null, // the maximum time limit in seconds
+   * }
+   * ```
+   */
   joinTimeLimit: null,